brennentsmith/internet-speed-logger/README.md

 ## Configuration

-All configuration is held within the `config/default.js` file.
+Configuration for the logger & runner is in the `config/default.js` file.
 The following options are available:

 | Leaf                      | Default                                               | Description                                                                                                                                                                    |
 | ------------------------- | ----------------------------------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ |